-Public school teaching and service credentials in California are regulated by the state legislature and administered by the California Commission on Teacher Credentialing (CTC).
-Credential programs offered at CSULB have been developed to meet current requirements, which are complex and continually reviewed and changed by legislative action.
+Public school teaching and service credentials in California are regulated by the state legislature and administered by the State Commission on Teacher Credentialing (CTC).
+Credential programs offered at CSULB have been developed to meet current requirements, which are complex and continually reviewed and changed by legislative and agency action.
 Candidates for all credentials must meet legal requirements in effect when completing credential programs.
-It is the responsibility of the student to be familiar with the program requirements contained in this catalog and to obtain current information from departments offering individual programs.
+It is the responsibility of the candidate to be familiar with the program requirements.
 For information regarding admission, academic requirements, and fieldwork, contact the specific credential program coordinator.
 For information on state credential laws and regulations, pending changes, and new legislation, contact the Credential Center (ED1-42; 562/985-4109; email@example.com).

 There are three types of basic teaching credentials: Multiple Subject, Single Subject, and Education Specialist.

 The Single Subject Credential authorizes the holder to teach a specified subject.
-A teacher authorized for single subject instruction may be assigned to teach this subject at any grade level — pre-school, kindergarten, grades 1 through 12, or in classes for adults.
+A teacher authorized for single subject instruction may be assigned to teach this subject at any grade level — pre-K through grade 12, or in classes for adults.
 In practice, most teachers with a single subject authorization teach departmentalized classes in middle, junior high or senior high schools.
-CSULB offers Commission on Teacher Credentialing-approved Subject Matter Programs in Art, Biological Sciences, Chemistry, English, Foreign Language (French, German, Japanese, Italian, Latin, Spanish), Geosciences, Health Science, Home Economics, Mathematics, Music, Physical Education, Physics, and Social Science.
+CSULB offers Commission on Teacher Credentialing-approved Subject Matter Programs in Art, Biological Sciences, Chemistry, English Geosciences, Health Science, Home Economics, Industrial and Technology Education, Languages Other than English (French, German, Italian, Japanese, Latin, Spanish) Mathematics, Music, Physical Education (Adapted P.E., Elementary School, Secondary School), Physics, and Social Science.
 For detailed information on the Single Subject Credential Program, refer to the Single Subject Teacher Education section in this catalog or visit the Teacher Preparation Advising Center (ED1-67; 562/985-5325).

 The Education Specialist Credential authorizes a candidate to teach in a special education assignment with students with special needs.
-This K-12 credential certifies individuals to work as a special day class teacher, inclusion support teacher, or as a resource specialist.
-In addition to a sequence of professional preparation courses and student teaching, candidates must demonstrate subject matter competence by passing all three sub-tests of the California Subject Examinations for Teachers: Multiple Subjects, or the appropriate CSET exam in Math, Science, or Language Arts as a condition of entry to the program.
+This K-12 credential certifies individuals to work as a special day class teacher, inclusion support teacher, a resource specialist.
+In addition to completing a sequence of professional preparation courses and student teaching, candidates must demonstrate subject matter competence by passing all three sub-tests of the California Subject Examinations for Teachers: Multiple Subjects, or the appropriate CSET exam in Math, Science, or Language Arts as a condition of entry to the program.
 Another pathway to the Education Specialist Credential is the Integrated Teacher Education Program (ITEP), through which students can earn dual authorization to teach Multiple Subjects and Special Education.
-For detailed information on the Education Specialist Credential Program, refer to the Educational Psychology, Administration and Counseling section in this catalog or visit the Teacher Preparation Advising Center (ED1-67; 562/985-9259).
+For detailed information on the Education Specialist Credential Program, refer to the Advanced Studies in Education and Counseling section in this catalog or visit the Teacher Preparation Advising Center (ED1-67; 562/985-1105).

 Elementary and secondary teachers who wish to diversify their teaching authorizations may do so by fulfilling specific requirements.
 Further information is available in the Credential Center (ED1-42; 562/985-4109; firstname.lastname@example.org).